FleetAdmiral/TicDabToe/README.md

-# INTELLIGENT TIC-TAC-TOE
+# TicDabToe

 ## Description
-● Ultimate TicTacToe is an extension of the 4x4 TicTacToe(which is an extension of 3x3 TicTacToe), where there are 16 blocks each having 4x4 cells.
+● TicDabToe is an extension of the 4x4 Ultimate TicTacToe(which is an extension of 3x3 TicTacToe), where there are 16 blocks each having 4x4 cells.

 ● Each game is between two teams.